THE LOWER 48 vs. ALASKA (BEAUTY EDITION)

 ALASKA HAS BEEN DOMINATED BY MEN SINCE THE GOLD RUSH

-Unlike Aspen, this is NOT a place where the women “instinctively flock like the salmon of Capistrano” but rather the men are the salmon — swimming upstream.
-Just imagine a whole country of testoserone who migrated to northand.
+Unlike Aspen, this is not a place where the women “instinctively flock like the salmon of Capistrano” but rather the men are the salmon — swimming upstream, just a whole country of testoserone who migrated to northand.
 I think every man I have dated had it on their bucket list to explore Alaska — and that made me feel cozy inside, after all, I was born up there into a 4th generation fishing family, the most rugged of them all.
-My great great grandfather sailed from his home from an archapelego in the Baltic Sea to Alaska.
-My great grandfather came over from Sweden as a fur trapper and married (or rescued one could say lol, as most marriages throughout history were just a way for the lady to leave the provision of her father’s house) my great grandmother.
-So the whole “AK bucket list” became almost a litmist test of their manlihood and an initiation of them into my life because why woudn’t a guy want to visit the most masculine country on earth?
-Whether you are at sea or on land, you can not escape the stereotype: since Alaska’s Klondike Gold Rush days in the late 1900’s this is still a man’s favorite playground (whether they are making money or not) and they will gleefully settle with a 7 like she’s a 10.
+So the whole “AK bucket list” became almost a litmus test of their manlihood and an initiation of them into my life becasue why woudn’t a guy want to visit the most masculine country on earth?
+Whether you are at sea or on land, you can not escape the stereotype: since Alaska’s Klondike Gold Rush days in the late 1900’s this is still a man’s favorite playground (whether they are making money or not) and they will gleefullly settle with a 7 like she’s a 10.

 THERE ARE FEW PLACES LEFT IN THIS WORLD WHERE YOU CAN FEEL UNASSUMINGLY BEAUTIFUL

-Alaska is the opposite of, let’s say, Denmark: the most crisp clean TALL demographics of people (not to mention, largest sperm bank in the world, ow ow).
-I got first hand experience when me and my friend went there last April and just 3 days in we started to feel pretty insecure about all the beauty around us.
-We half jokingly said things like: “We need to get out of here — I’m starting to feel ugly!”
-Oh the weight of not having so many beautiful women around you ((AKA competition))) is a burden uniquely lifted when you arrive in Alaska.
-That is not to say I have not seen beauties, because their are diamond in the roughs up there and polished diamonds — either way, there are absolutely striking and beautiful NATURAL women in Alaska that do not fall in the hardy har har saying, “Alaska: where the men are men and so are the women.”
+Alaska is the opposite of, let’s say, Denmark the most crisp clean tall demographics of people (not to mention, largest sperm bank in the world).
+And I didn’t find this out through Google pics — I went there IRL, baby.
+Last April and just 3 days in, my friend and I started to feel pretty insecure about all the beauty around us.
+We half jokingly said things like: “We need to get out of here — I’m starting to feel pretty ugly.”
+“Same here!”
+Oh the wieght of not having so many beautiful women around you ((AKA competition))) is a burden lifted when you go to Alaska.
+Not to say I have not seen beauties — because there are both diamond in the roughs up there and polished diamonds — either way, there are absolutely striking beautiful NATURAL women in Alaska which leads me to my next proclamation…

 The other Theory of Relativity: Natural born beauty (except for my bonde hair), I was just another 27year old “8” in the crowd of a lot more beautiful women back in Florida, meanwhile I would be like a “12” like a woman entering a men’s locker room up in Alaska.